 A Few Final Words Before We Move On

-There is very few reasons why you should not be able to successfully sell your house for sale by owner.
+There are very few reasons why you should not be able to successfully sell your house for sale by owner.

-Just because you are not familiar with for sale by owner contracts or real estate contracts in general, should not be a deterrent.
+Just because you are not familiar with for sale by owner contracts or real estate documents, in general, should not be a deterrent.

 Some real estate agents will tell you all kinds of horror stories, to scare you into listing with them.

-This has been proven over and over, when I had my for sale by owner company known as, Canadian Homes by Private Sale.
+This has been proven over and over when I had my for sale by owner company.

 The success rate was head to head with the real estate agents, with an average list to sale ratio of 95%!
 Proof!

-On this web-site, there is the same information - PLUS PLUS PLUS - I shared with the for sale by owners in Lethbridge, Alberta, Canada.
+On this web-site, there is the same information - PLUS - I shared with those for sale by owners.

 The reason you receive even more information is; I'm not there personally to guide you.